 - see how many slots have been filled for a shift, and how many remain

-Accessing the Calendar
+Navigating the Calendar

 Hover your cursor over a shift to see its details, including how many slots have been filled and how many are still available.